 Thereafter, on two occasions he gave public testimony that was critical of official City policy.
-In 1980 he testified before the Civil Service Commission in support of his successful appeal from a 15-day suspension.
+In 1980 he testified before the Civil Service Commission (CSC) in support of his successful appeal from a 15-day suspension.
 In that testimony he explained that he had received advance oral approval of his outside employment and voiced his objections to the requirement of prior written approval.
-The record demonstrates contrary ipse dixit in Monell and subsequent opinions, however, see Tuttle, 471 U. S., at 818; Pembaur, 106 S. Ct., at 1297-1298, I shall join the Court's attempt to draw an intelligible boundary between municipal agents' actions that bind and those that do not.
+The record demonstrates contrary ipse dixit in Monell and subsequent opinions, however, see Oklahoma City v.
+Tuttle, supra, at 818; Pembaur v.
+City of Cincinnati, supra, at 1297-1298, I shall join the Court's attempt to draw an intelligible boundary between municipal agents' actions that bind and those that do not.
+Since it represents a departure from Congress' initial intention that respondeat superior principles apply in this context, this endeavor necessarily involves the Court in some consideration of "new theory," see ante, at 12, n.
+2 (plurality).
+Even so, we should be guided by the congressional purposes that motivated the enactment of § 1983 rather than by our notions of what is "prudent" and "respectful" of states' rights.
+Ibid.

-"Q. [Mr. Oldham, respondent's attorney] Mr. Praprotnik, during this period of time, was there a salary limit on salaries imposed by the City Charter?
+2"Q. [Mr. Oldham, respondent's attorney] Mr. Praprotnik, during this period of time, was there a salary limit on salaries imposed by the City Charter?